Employees who feel connected to their organization work harder, stay longer, and motivate others to do the same.

 Make sure you have a solid understanding of the business problem(s) you're trying to solve before you consider investing in employee engagement software.
 Your tech should align with your key strategic HR objectives—and those objectives should support the goals of your business.

 Implementing an employee engagement platform is a big change.
 Make change easier by getting participation and buy-in from the right stakeholders early on in your process.
 Who is invested in the problem you're trying to solve?
 Who will play a part in the success or failure of your employee engagement program?
 Who are your advocates and resisters?

 Employee engagement software is a big investment of time, finances, and energy.
 Your leaders will want to see a strong business case, so you'll need to plan for that during your process.
 Be clear about what you're trying to achieve and tie everything back to meaningful business outcomes.

 You can’t improve employee engagement with one simple solution.
 Creating an engaged workplace requires a multi-pronged approach that is fueled by continuous improvement.
 Here are some proven ways you can increase employee engagement:

 Now that you know what employee engagement is, why it’s important, and how you can make a difference – it’s time to get to work.
-Download our ebook, A New Era of Employee Engagement to move the needle on your employee engagement initiatives.
+Download our 2023 Employee Engagement Trends Report for insights into trends and best practices for 2023.